Lesterpaintstheworld/aider/website/_includes/model-warnings.md

 Model gpt-5: Unknown which environment variables are required.
 ```

-aider_nova is unable verify the environment because it doesn't know
+aider is unable verify the environment because it doesn't know
 which variables are required for the model.
 If required variables are missing,
 you may get errors when you attempt to chat with the model.
-You can look in the [aider_nova's LLM documentation](/docs/llms.html)
+You can look in the [aider's LLM documentation](/docs/llms.html)
 or the
 [litellm documentation](https://docs.litellm.ai/docs/providers)
 to see if the required variables are listed there.